SciSpike/kafka-lab/labs/06-Streaming/wordcount-kafka-streaming.md

 ### Build the streaming app

 Now that we have coded our app, we need to build it.
 Fortunately, we can use `docker` for this so that we don't have to have `maven` and its prerequisites installed locally.
-Open a terminal in the lab's `wordcount-spark` directory and issue the following command:
+Open a terminal in the lab's `wordcount-kafka-streaming` directory and issue the following command:

 ```shell